 Upper School Summer Reading

-Students will be asked to sign the honor pledge that they have read the book, and then the assignment will be assessed in various ways, depending on grade level.
+Students will be asked to sign the honor pledge that they have read the book, and then the assignment will be assessed in different ways, depending on grade level.
 For most students, the summer reading assessment will count as the first quiz grade of fall semester.
-Please see the Hate U Give assignment and reading questions posted for each grade level below (ie. the same required book, Hate U Give, for each grade level), followed by additional books that students can read for extra credit.
-These Parallel Reading books include Just Mercy, by Bryan Stevenson, a good companion book to Hate U Give, as well as additional books that relate to the curriculum at that grade level.
+For more details about the summer reading books, the notes on the reading guides, and the extra credit opportunity, visit the Pace Academy website and follow the links to summer reading for the appropriate grade level.